hackclub/camp/cohort_4/playbook/workshops/maestro/README.md

 The blue line of code highlights the line of code that will be run next.

 #### Right now, the code is paused on line 1.
 I run it and it advances the blue cursor to line 2.

+Note: only seeing a blank page?

+- **MAKE SURE YOU REFRESH THE PAGE.**
+  - Note, the only way to it stop at the debugger is if you refresh the page.

 > ![](img/d1.gif)